Lucy Webb Hayes: First Lady of the United States

-At the first official state dinner on April 19, 1877 to honor Russian Grand Duke Alexis and Grand Duke Constantine, a "full quota" of wine was served.
+At the first official state dinner on April 19, 1877, to honor Russian Grand Duke Alexis and Grand Duke Constantine, a "full quota" of wine was served.
 But soon after this, President Hayes made it known that there would be no more alcoholic beverages served at future White House functions.
-The six wine glasses laid out at each place setting had angered temperance advocates and Rutherford believed the Republican party needed the temperance vote.
+The six wine glasses laid out at each place setting had angered temperance advocates and Rutherford believed the Republican Party needed the temperance vote.
 The decision was Rutherford's, although Lucy may have influenced him.
 Although the Hayes family were generally teetotal, they had previously served alcoholic beverages to guests at their home in Ohio.
 But because Lucy was a known teetotaler (Hayes sometimes had a "schoppen" of beer when he visited Cincinnati) she was blamed for the dry White House.
 Regardless of her teetotaler status however, along with her husband they privately opposed Prohibition.
 They believed controlling alcohol consumption through education and example rather than force was more effective.
 Yet Hayes understood the political power becoming a teetotaler gave him by ensuring dry Republicans stayed within the party.
 He believed this stance on alcohol would only effect them at the White House and could still enjoy in private.
-This political move earned they more attention than they had originally thought.
-As a mother herself, Lucy stood as a key figure in the temperance movement as setting an example for how women could set moral examples for their families She understood the power her role possessed and announced to the public that, “I have young sons who have never tasted liquor, they shall not receive from my hand, or with the sanction that its use in the family would give, the first taste of what might prove their ruin.
-What I wish for my own sons I must do for the sons of other mothers.”
+This political move earned them more attention than they had originally thought.
+As a mother herself, Lucy stood as a key figure in the temperance movement as setting an example for how women could set moral examples for their families.
+She understood the power her role possessed and announced to the public that, "I have young sons who have never tasted liquor, they shall not receive from my hand, or with the sanction that its use in the family would give, the first taste of what might prove their ruin.
+What I wish for my own sons I must do for the sons of other mothers."

-Later, when President Garfield brought alcohol back the White House, the Hayeses predicted it would cause a split within the Republican party.
+Later, when President Garfield brought alcohol back to the White House, the Hayeses predicted it would cause a split within the Republican Party.

 In general, Lucy had a more casual style that was reflected in the receptions she held during Washington's winter social season.
 During the holidays, she invited staff members and their families to Thanksgiving dinner and opened presents with them on Christmas morning.
 The White House telegraph operator and secretaries were included in the Thanksgiving group.
 The group was so large it took three turkeys and a roast pig to feed them all.
 Lucy was generally kind towards the White House staff, she also allowed White House servants to take time off to attend school.

 On December 31, 1877, Rutherford and Lucy celebrated their silver wedding anniversary in the White House.